-Gov. Northam expected to discuss Virginia's plans for Phase 3 of reopening
+Gov. Northam outlines plans for Phase 3 of Virginia’s reopening, Spanish COVID-19 update provided

-RICHMOND, Va.
-(WHSV) — Governor Ralph Northam is set to address the commonwealth on Thursday for his latest briefing amid both the COVID-19 pandemic and continuing civil unrest over the killings of George Floyd, Breonna Taylor, Ahmaud Arbery and other black Americans.
+Governor Ralph Northam addressed the commonwealth on Thursday for his latest briefing amid both the COVID-19 pandemic and continuing civil unrest over the killings of George Floyd, Breonna Taylor, Ahmaud Arbery and other black Americans.

 On Tuesday, the governor spent a little time discussing COVID-19 and the latest data in Virginia, but most of the press conference was dedicated to his announcement that he was proposing legislation to make Juneteenth an official state holiday in Virginia.